WR 102ka

-WR 102ka, also known as the Peony star, is a slash star that is one of several candidates for the most luminous-known star in the Milky Way.
+WR 102ka, also known as the Peony Nebula Star, is a slash star that is one of several candidates for the most luminous-known star in the Milky Way.

 Discovery

-WR 102ka lies near the Galactic Center and is essentially totally obscured in visible wavelengths.
+WR 102ka lies near the Galactic Center and is essentially totally obscured in ultraviolet wavelengths.
 Thus it must be observed in longer wavelength infrared light, which is able to penetrate the dust.
 WR 102ka was catalogued in 2002 and 2003 by infrared surveys.
 It was observed for the Two-Micron All Sky Survey (2MASS) in the near-infrared J, H, and Ks bands, at 1.2 μm, 1.58 μm, and 2.2 μm, respectively, and the ISOGAL survey of candidate young stellar objects at 7 μm and 15 μm.

 Narrowband infrared observations of several spectral features around 2 μm showed that WR 102ka was a Wolf Rayet star with a likely classification of WN10.
 It was also proposed as a possible luminous blue variable.

 The Spitzer Space Telescope observed WR 102ka at wavelengths of 3.6 μm, 8 μm, and 24 μm on April 20, 2005.
 These observations allowed the first reliable calculations of the physical properties of this extremely luminous object.